What is Culture Shock?

 Impact of Our Perceptions of Other Cultures

-Our cultures define and embody our lives.
-Our worldviews are grounded in our cultural beliefs, providing a reference point for observations and behavior.
-People from different backgrounds have a different frame of reference; what one perceives to be “normal” is a consequence of the environment in which one is raised.
 It is also essential to realize that we are often unaware of the elements of our own culture until we are faced with another.
-It is helpful to remember this when encountering a new culture and when interacting with people from different backgrounds.
+Remembering this when encountering a new culture and interacting with people from different backgrounds is helpful.